shybovycha/shybovycha.github.io/_posts/irrlicht-newton-tutorials/2015-08-26-application-architecture.md

 </div>

-From the highest architecture layer point of view, I can advice a very simple architecture: assume our game will have a stable, rarely changed **core**, a set of **assets** _(models, textures, sounds - any content, made by artists and used to be presented to the player)_ and a bunch of **scripts**, defining all the logic of a game - how character looks like, how the menus are shown and how they react to player's actions, how objects in the game world behave and how that world looks like and all the stuff.
+From the highest architecture layer point of view, I can advice a very simple architecture:

+* a stable, rarely changed **core**
+* a set of **assets** (models, textures, sounds - any content, made by artists and used to be presented to the player)
+* a bunch of **scripts**, defining all the logic of a game (how character looks like, how the menus are shown and how they react to player’s actions)

 The main benefits of such an approach are:

 1. scripts and assets may be changed at any time
-2. scripts and assets define what we show to the user and how the application behaves so that none of the changes to scripts or assets make us to re-compile the core
+2. scripts and assets define what we show to the user and how the application behaves, so we can changes them without the need to re-compile the core
-3. we can modify the core and thus change how game works internally (mainly for optimization purposes) without changing the overall application functionality and behaviour
+3. we can modify the core (for example - optimize some features) without changing the application behaviour

 We can make the core so flexible that we may re-use it in the future projects.